 |1099-S tax form||Determines any capital gains taxes owed on the sale.|

-What is it?
-The deed is the physical document that transfers ownership of the property from the seller to the buyer.
-Again, it’s another very important FSBO document!
+The deed is a legal document that transfers ownership of the property from the seller to the buyer.

 How can you get it?
 If you can’t find your own copy of the deed, you can get one through your county, usually through the recorder’s or assessor’s office.
 A real estate attorney or title search company can also get the deed for you.
 The cost can range from $50 to $250.

 How can you get it?
-The title company will fill out and supply the closing statement.
-You can also use a closing agent, who is a real estate agent who charges a flat fee to help you navigate the paperwork you need at closing.
+The title company will fill out and supply the closing statement, or you can use a closing agent or lawyer to help you navigate the closing paperwork.

 Property tax records